After getting licensed, new officials do on-the-job training for a few races.

 mabra-officials.
 Officials only.
 Not used often and when it is, it is often notable.
 Consider leaving in each email mode.

 A motorcycle.
 BYO.
-Reliable, agile, and quiet.
+Reliable, agile, clean, with a decent range and a sane exhaust.